mpavezb/cpp_design_patterns/Behavioral/README.md

 Motivation:
 - Abstract component behavior into general (e.g., making a hot beverage) and specific (e.g., put teabag) algorithms.
 The general component can be reused to support more behaviors, while the specific algorithm is provided by the behavior-specific strategy.
+- Specialization is done through composition.
+  - High-level algorithm uses an interface.
+  - Concrete implementations implement the interface.

 Considerations:
 - Also known as a *policy*.